suncoast-devs/cohort-xiii/week-01/join-the-rebel/questions.md

-- second page?!!?
+x second page?!!?
-  - how?
-- how to link a page
+x how to link a page
-- how to put a picture as a link
-- menu, how to build
-- font , how to use a font (google fonts)
+x how to put a picture as a link x menu, how to build x font , how to use a font (google fonts)

-- background images and colors
+x background images
+ x colors

-- setting VS code to pretty our code
-- id vs tag vs class selector
+x setting VS code to pretty our code x id vs tag vs class selector